-One of my goals in teaching people how to cook for their dogs is to make it simple.
+One of my goals in teaching people how to cook is to make it simple.
 One way to do this is to make extra of what you are making for yourself, and then save some for your dog.
 Of course, this only applies to certain kinds of food.
 It does not apply to foods that are overly fatty, fried, spicy, sweet or otherwise inappropriate for dogs.
 It DOES apply to fresh meats, vegetables and other dog friendly ingredients.

 Arthritis is common in dogs, just like it is in people.
 So what can we do for our furry friends who are feeling achy, inflamed and sore from arthritis?
 There are some dietary and lifestyle adjustments we humans can use — look into them for your dogs too!